Beyond the Deadline: The Ongoing ADA Compliance Reality

 The Bottom Line

-April 24, 2026 is not the end.
+The compliance deadline is not the end.
 It's the beginning of a permanent obligation.

 Universities that treat accessibility as a one-time project will: